-To open the MP3 Format Preferences tab, choose 'Preferences' in Application Menu, and select the Format tab.
+To open the MP3 Format Preferences tab, choose 'Preferences' in the Application Menu, and select the Format tab.

 Optimal Constant Bit Rate value